fdformula/FiniteDifferenceFormula.py/README.md

 ### function ```printtaylor()```

-The function prints the first few terms of the Taylor series of the linear combination
+The function prints the first few nonzero terms of the Taylor series of the linear combination

 k[0]f(x[i+j0]) + k[1]f(x[i+j1]) + ... for the newly computed formula.